Who is it that would loan Allah a goodly loan so He will multiply it for him and he will have a noble reward? (57:11)

 According to a recent survey commissioned by Human Appeal and conducted by YouGov, when asked: “As far as you are aware, which, if any, of the following countries are currently, or have recently, been involved in ongoing armed conflict?” only 58% selected Yemen from the ten possible options.

 This finding is startling, considering Yemen now stands on the brink of a catastrophic famine resulting from four years of conflict.
-75% of the population need humanitarian assistance, including 11.3 million people who require immediate help to survive.
+An estimated 65% of people (almost 20 million) need health assistance, and the collapsing hygiene and water facilities have left an urgent need for access to safe water.

 In the last year alone, we have helped over 165,000 Yemenis through life-saving projects in health, nutrition, clean water, food security, shelter, protection, and education in the worst affected regions.